 As an individual:

-If you would like to submit as an individual, you will need to create a team of just yourself using the "Create Team"orange button to the right of the ExploreSA heading at the top of this page.
+If you would like to submit as an individual, you will need to create a team of one using the "Create Team" orange button to the right of the ExploreSA heading, at the top of this page.

 As a group: